vandalt/ImPlaneIA/README.md

 # nrm_analysis README #

-Reduces aperture masking images to fringe observables, calibrates, does basic model fitting.
-Package development led by Alexandra Greenbaum following legacy code by Greenbaum, Anand Sivaramakrishnan, and Laurent Pueyo.
-Further contributions from Sivaramakrishnan, Deepashri Thatte, Johannes Sahlmann, Anthony Soulain, Rachel Cooper
+Reduces aperture masking images to fringe observables, and writes out oifits files.
+Calibration of a target's oifits file by another is supported.
+Model-fitting is not performed by this branch.
+Original package development led by Alexandra Greenbaum following legacy code by Greenbaum, Anand Sivaramakrishnan, and Laurent Pueyo.
+Further design changes and contributions from Sivaramakrishnan, Deepashri Thatte, Johannes Sahlmann, Anthony Soulain, Rachel Cooper

 Develop branch dedicated for the moment to JWST NIRISS AMI

-To get the source files for the delivery branch:
+To get the source files for the develop branch:

 	git clone --single-branch --branch develop git@github.com:anand0xff/ImPlaneIA.git